MichealVey1st/Tang0/README.md

 ## Usage
 After it connects to discord you should see it online in the side bar this means that it is now able to receive commands.
 The commands are as follows
 -tango! help
-:This brings up the help page inside discord
+This brings up the help page inside discord
 -tango! gif *Search Query Here*
-:This searches a gif from [giphycat](https://gfycat.com) -tango!
+This searches a gif from [giphycat](https://gfycat.com) -tango!
 GLaDOS
-:This says a random GLaDOS voice line from the games [Portal](https://en.wikipedia.org/wiki/Portal_(video_game)) -tango! join
+This says a random GLaDOS voice line from the games [Portal](https://en.wikipedia.org/wiki/Portal_(video_game)) -tango! join
-:This makes the bot join a voice chat that you are in -tango! play *Youtube link here*
+This makes the bot join a voice chat that you are in -tango! play *Youtube link here*
-:This plays the audio of a youtube video in the voice chat(If it doesn't work the first time try running the command again) -tango! pause
+This plays the audio of a youtube video in the voice chat(If it doesn't work the first time try running the command again) -tango! pause
-:This pauses the audio in the voice channel
+This pauses the audio in the voice channel
 -tango! resume
-:This resumes the audio that was paused
+This resumes the audio that was paused
 -tango! stop
-:This stops the audio entirely it cannot be resumed -tango! leave
+This stops the audio entirely it cannot be resumed -tango! leave
-:This makes the Bot leave the voice channel
+This makes the Bot leave the voice channel